-- A. If under applicable law an executor, administrator or other person has the authority to act on behalf of a deceased individual or the deceased individual's estate, Harbor-UCLA Medical Center will treat such person as the personal representative of the deceased individual, and will allow such personal representative to make decisions regarding the decedent's PHI. - B. Harbor-UCLA Medical Center must verify the identity and authority of a person holding himself or herself out as the executor, administrator or other person with authority to act on behalf of the deceased individual in accordance with DHS Policy No. 361.16, "Verification of Identity and Authority of Individuals Requesting Protected Health Information". - C. After the person has been properly identified as the personal representative, Harbor-UCLA Medical Center must obtain an Authorization, as applicable, from the personal representative regarding the Use and Disclosure of the decendent's PHI. - 1.
-There are six general exceptions that permit Harbor-UCLA Medical Center to Disclose the PHI of a deceased individual for purposes outside the scope of Treatment, Payment and Health Care Operations and without an Authorization from the personal representative.
+- A. If under applicable law an executor, administrator or other person has the authority to act on behalf of a deceased individual or the deceased individual's estate, DHS will treat such person as the personal representative of the deceased individual, and will allow such personal representative to make decisions regarding the decedent's PHI. - B. DHS must verify the identity and authority of a person holding himself or herself out as the executor, administrator or other person with authority to act on behalf of the deceased individual in accordance with DHS Policy No. 361.16, "Verification of Identity and Authority of Individuals Requesting Protected Health Information." - C. After the person has been properly identified as the personal representative, DHS must obtain an Authorization, as applicable, from the personal representative regarding the use and disclosure of the decedent's PHI. - 1.
+There are six general exceptions that permit DHS to disclose the PHI of a deceased individual for purposes outside the scope of treatment, payment and health care operations and without an authorization from the personal representative.
 These include: - a.
 Disclosures of PHI needed by coroners; - b.
-Disclosures of PHI needed by medical examiners; - c.
-Disclosures of PHI needed by funeral directors; - d.
-Disclosures of PHI needed to facilitate an organ donation; - e.
-Disclosures of PHI to alert a law enforcement agency of the death of the individual if Harbor-UCLA Medical Center has a suspicion that such death may have resulted from criminal conduct. - f.
-For disclosures to researchers in preparation for a research study, See DHS Policy No. 361.27, "Use and Disclosure of Protected Health Information for Research Purposes".
+Disclosures of PHI needed by medical examiners;

-SUBJECT: USE AND DISCLOSURE OF PROTECTED HEALTH INFORMATION (PHI) OF DECEASED INDIVIDUALS, MINORS AND PERSONAL REPRESENTATIVES POLICY NO. 717
+SUBJECT: USE AND DISCLOSURE OF PROTECTED HEALTH INFORMATION (PHI) OF DECEASED INDIVIDUALS AND MINORS AND MAKING DISCLOSURES TO PERSONAL REPRESENTATIVES